Praveen Morchhale: Critical response

-Praveen's all three films have received critical response from all over the world.
+Praveen's all films have received critical response from all over the world.
 Widow of Silence has received positive reviews from critics and audiences alike.

 The New York Times wrote that "“Widow of Silence” is a movie with a cool head and a sharp eye — one that sees greater hope in the flamboyantly jeweled tones of a carmine head scarf than in the entrenched absurdities of a broken bureaucracy.

 The Hollywood Reporter wrote that the least compromised by sentimentality, it packs an unsettling message of empowerment very rare in the social injustice genre.

 Roger Ebert.com has a highly praise for the film - "The final four minutes turn what was already a fine picture into an unforgettable one, affirming Morchhale's status as one of the most exciting figures of the Indian new wave."

 Devarshi Ghosh wrote on Scroll.in that "Hope is a running theme in Morchhale's films".
 According to her, "In Widow of Silence, Aasiya's hope leads to a jarring poetic justice.
 “The end signifies not just the end of the villain but also of the system”".

 Reviewing the film for the Asian Movie Pulse (AMP), Joanna KOŃCZAK noted that "Morchhale has undoubtedly brought up important issues and gave the voice to the people of the Valley, dwelling on their suffering and sorrows without a preachy tone and exaggerated melodrama.
 It is very rare for Indian filmmakers to take on the Kashmiri case in such an emphatic and problem-focused manner."

 Belgian distributor MOOOV has picked up Benelux rights from Oration Films to Praveen Morchhale's Kashmir-set Widow Of Silence.
 The deal for all rights excluding airlines marks the first for the film.